saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - During LI the "views" in the layout files are inflated to Kotlin view objects in memory.

-- bundle object parameter in onCreate() method contain dynamic state information (typically relating to the state of the user interface) from a prior invocation of the activity.
+- bundle object parameter in onCreate() method contain dynamic state information (typically relating to the state of the UI) from a prior invocation of the activity.

-- onCreate(savedInstanceState: Bundle?) – The method that is called when the activity is first created
+- **onCreate(savedInstanceState: Bundle?)** – The method that is called when the activity is first created

-- onRestart() – Called when the activity is about to restart after having previously been stopped by the runtime system.
+- **onRestart()** – Called when the activity is about to restart after having previously been stopped by the runtime system.

-- onStart() – Always called immediately after the call to the onCreate() or onRestart() methods, this method indicates to the activity that it is about to become visible to the user.
+- **onStart()** – Always called immediately after the call to the onCreate() or onRestart() methods, this method indicates to the activity that it is about to become visible to the user.
 This call will be followed by a call to onResume() if the activity moves to the top of the activity stack, or onStop() in the event that it is pushed down the stack by another activity.

-- onResume() – Indicates that the activity is now at the top of the activity stack and is the activity with which the user is currently interacting.
+- **onResume()** – Indicates that the activity is now at the top of the activity stack and is the activity with which the user is currently interacting.